 PERFORMING FINE ARTS

-Pont Neuf fosters unique collaborations between visual & performing artists.
+Pont Neuf fosters unique and innovative collaborations between visual & performing artists.

 Born in Copenhagen, Denmark in 1961, trained visual artist from Billedskolen in Copenhagen, producer and from 1989 Head of Student Productions at Danish National School of Theatre and Contemporary Dance.
 In 1993 he was appointed deputy manager and later Artistic Director and CEO of Malmö City Theatre in Sweden, during the restructuring and artistic rejuvenation of the theatre´s ballet, opera and drama departments.
 From 2001 he was deputy Artistic Director at The Royal Danish Theatre, where he headed an extensive program of International guest performances and co-productions connected to the opening of the Royal Operahouse (2005) and The Royal Danish Playhouse (2008), promoting collaborations with artists such as Frank Castorf, Jonathan Meese, Alain Platel, Ohad Naharin, Robert Lepage, Luc Perceval, Johann Kresnik and Christoph Marthaler.
 In 2009 Nicolai Vemming founded the independent production company Unlimited Performing Arts which first production: "+-0, a musical climate change” by Christoph Marthaler and Anna Viebrock opened in Nuuk, Greenland.
 The company has since produced and toured a series of productions in Europe, USA, Russia and China, such as Giuseppe Verdi´s “La Traviata”, Jon Fosse´s “EDDA” and E.T.A.
 Hoffmann/ Anna Calvi´s “The Sandman”, all designed by Robert Wilson.
 From April 2016 to April 2020 Nicolai Vemming was co-founder and CEO of the European production bureau of musicAeterna orchestra and choir with offices in Copenhagen and Paris.
 Nicolai Vemming is founder and CEO of Pont Neuf Paris.